tgstoecker/MuWU/README.md

 In future updates I intend to increase the ease of use even more: already planned:
 - JSON file in which all options of all steps can be modified to the specific use case computional circumstance
+- piping directly into .bam files and using these for the Mu insertion characterization
-- final output files annotated with only geneID, for those uninterested in the corresponding transcripts
+- additional final output files annotated with only geneID, for those uninterested in the corresponding transcripts